China is trying to mend fences in Europe. It’s not going well.

 Expectations were high as Wang departed Beijing last week.

-Chinese state media framed the foreign minister’s first overseas trip since the covid-19 pandemic as a “crucial” diplomatic expedition to counter Pompeo’s efforts to sow “hatred” of China around the world.
+Chinese state media framed the foreign minister’s first overseas trip since the coronavirus pandemic as a “crucial” diplomatic expedition to counter Pompeo’s efforts to sow “hatred” of China around the world.
 Pompeo had visited Europe the week prior, in mid-August, to press his own case for a transatlantic coalition.

 Many European governments did agree that they would continue to work with China.
 And Wang responded by offering to cooperate with Europe on vaccine development, green energy, and a sweeping investment deal that could bring economic benefits during the post-pandemic recovery period and beyond.

-But in stop after stop, Wang had to deflect questions about China’s tough new national security legislation in Hong Kong, policies in Xinjiang or the origins of the coronavirus, which he suggested could have come from outside China.
+But in stop after stop, Wang had to deflect questions about China’s tough new national security legislation in Hong Kong, policies in Xinjiang or the origins of the novel coronavirus, which he suggested could have come from outside China.

 At a think tank in Paris on Sunday, Wang lamented that the United States has been “coercing other countries to take sides” and stoke conflict.